defgsus/office-schedule-scraper/README.md

 | 2021-08-10T12:35:00 | X                   |                       |              |
 | 2021-08-10T12:40:00 | X                   |                       |              |

-Obviously they offer 5 minute slots.
+Obviously they offer 5 minute slots and, yes, german offices might close quite early.
 By looking at more data one can see that *Meldewesen* and *Führerscheinwesen* exchange availability between weeks.

 It's not possible for all websites/systems to gather the actual business